01 – In Britain, Alf Ramsey is knighted and Bobby Moore gets an OBE in the New Years Honours.

 07 – Israeli forces capture Jerusalem and other areas in Egypt and Jordan.

-10 – Israel triumphs in 6-day war with Arab neighbours.
-Israel have captured extensive territory from Egypt, Jordan and Syria, including all of Jerusalem, the West Bank, the Gaza Strip and the Golan Heights.
+10 – Israel triumphs in the Six-Day War with Arab neighbours.
+Israel has captured extensive territory from Egypt, Jordan and Syria, including all of Jerusalem, the West Bank, the Gaza Strip and the Golan Heights.

 10 – Crown Princess Margrethe of Denmark marries Count Henri de Monpezat.